 1. Conventional Mortgages

-Conventional mortgages, for those not familiar, are loans not offered by the government (e.g. the Federal Housing Administrations, the U.S. Department of Veteran affairs, or the USDA Rural Housing Service).
+Conventional mortgages, unlike most investment property loans, are loans not offered by the government (e.g. the Federal Housing Administrations, the U.S. Department of Veteran affairs, or the USDA Rural Housing Service).
 These loans, instead, come from private financial institutions (e.g. banks, credit unions), the Federal Government National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac).

 Despite their predominant use as a tool for homebuyers to buy a primary residence, conventional mortgages can be used by real estate investors looking for a loan with generous terms.

-Though you’re likely to get much less-stringent terms than you would with a loan from a hard money lender, conventional mortgages do require a 20 percent down payment of the property’s purchase price, though this can go up to as high as 30 percent.
+Though you’re likely to get much less-stringent terms than you would with a loan from a hard money lender, conventional mortgages do require a 20 percent down payment of the property’s purchase price if you want to avoid paying private mortgage insurance.

 To be approved, the lender would look at the following: